motifmarkets/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export const Strings: string[];

+// Warning: (ae-missing-release-tag) "StringSubFieldContainsScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class StringSubFieldContainsScanCriteriaNode extends SubFieldBooleanScanCriteriaNode {
+    // (undocumented)
+    as: StringFieldContainsAs;
+    // (undocumented)
+    ignoreCase: boolean;
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.StringSubFieldContains;
+    // (undocumented)
+    value: string;
+}

 // Warning: (ae-missing-release-tag) "StringTableGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //